marcoonroad/ownership-disciplines/README.md

-__Note__: If you have an interesting general idea for some ownership policy and you want to give your 2 cents here through a Pull-Request, please, check beforehand if your own idea resembles some of ownership disciplines below.
+__Note__: If you have an interesting general idea for some ownership policy and you want to give your 2 cents here through a Pull-Request, please, check beforehand if your own idea resembles some of the ownership disciplines below.
 If it indeed resembles one policy, please, improve the respective Markdown text for that.
 If not, I will be very grateful if you are willing to add a new kind of discipline.
 Thanks anyways.
 I promise to give you the due credit on the